List of Hart of Dixie episodes

 Hart of Dixie is an American television comedy-drama series created by Leila Gerstein for The CW.
 The series stars Rachel Bilson as Dr. Zoe Hart, who aspires to be like her father and become a cardio-thoracic surgeon.
 After four years of residency at New York Hospital, Zoe does not get a fellowship and takes up an offer to move south to work in a small medical practice.

-Hart of Dixie was pick up to series in May 2011, Hart of Dixie premiered on September 26, 2011, on The CW in the United States at 9:00 p.m. followed on sixth season of Gossip Girl as its lead-in.
-On October 12, 2011, Hart of Dixie picked up for a full season of 22 episodes.
-On May 11, 2012, The CW renewed the show for a second season, premiered on October 2, 2012.
-Hart of Dixie was renewed for a third season on April 26, 2013, premiered on October 7, 2013.
-Hart of Dixie was renewed for a fourth and final season on May 8, 2014, premiered on December 15, 2014.
+Hart of Dixie was picked up to series in May 2011, Hart of Dixie premiered on September 26, 2011, on The CW in the United States at 9:00 p.m. following on the sixth season premiere of Gossip Girl as its lead-in.
+On October 12, 2011, Hart of Dixie was picked up for a full season of 22 episodes.
+On May 11, 2012, The CW renewed the show for a second season, which premiered on October 2, 2012.
+Hart of Dixie was renewed for a third season on April 26, 2013, which premiered on October 7, 2013.
+Hart of Dixie was renewed for a fourth and final season on May 8, 2014, which premiered on December 15, 2014.
 Hart of Dixie was canceled after four seasons.